-For the above different equation (which usually is ill-posed), the time-one mild solutions induce a bundle correspondence $ H $ over $ u(\omega) = 1\cdot \omega $ with generating bundle map.
-Moreover, under some \emph{uniform dichotomy} assumption (see e.g. \cite{LP08}), $ H $ will satisfy (A) (B) condition (defined in \autoref{ABbundleC}).
+For the above differential equation (which is usually ill-posed), the time-one mild solutions induce a bundle correspondence $ H $ over $ u(\omega) = 1\cdot \omega $ with generating bundle map.
+Moreover, under some \emph{uniform dichotomy} assumption (see e.g. \cite{LP08}), $ H $ will satisfy the (A) (B) condition (defined in \autoref{ABbundleC}).
 See \cite{Che18c}. \end{enumerate} \end{exa}